 After the Japanese defeat at Midway, the Japan canceled their plan to occupy Fiji.
-During the Pacific War, Fiji was used as a staging base for American forces early stages of the war.
-On July 31, 1942 part of the American force for the invasion of Guadalcanal departed Fiji.
-During the Pacific War, eight thousand Fijian soldiers fought with the Allies in the Solomon Islands and Bougainville.
+During the Pacific War, Fiji was used as a staging base for American forces.
+On July 31, 1942 part of the American force departed Fiji for the invasion of Guadalcanal.
+In total, eight thousand Fijian soldiers fought with the Allies in the Solomon Islands and Bougainville.

 On October 10, 1970, the United Kingdom granted Fiji independence and the country became known as the Republic of Fiji.
 Fiji is divided into the Western Division and Central Division.

 The Norther Division spans Vanua Levu Island including the provinces of Macuata, Cakaudrove, and Bua.

 The Eastern Division spans Ovalau Island including the provinces of Kadavu, Lau, Lomaiviti and Rotuma.